 Also, be sure to take a moment to check out the underground space that is used for themed exhibitions right before the entrance to the ossuary.
 The exhibition changes, but it’s always something fascinating about the history of Paris.

-The two kilometer walk through the Catacombs takes around an hour.
+The 2-kilometer walk through the Catacombs takes around an hour.
 If you struggle with claustrophobia and think spending a lot of time in an enclosed space with a bunch of skeletons might freak you out, you might want to skip this Paris attraction.

 More Tips for Visiting the Catacombs